spacemeat/humon/README.md

 `trove`: A tokenized and parsed, in-memory representation of Humon data which stems from a single root node, and against which APIs are programmed.

 `token`: A word or sequence of words in a Humon token stream, which are meaningful to Humon and you at a graunular level. `{` is a token, as is a value like `"foo"`, as is a whole comment like `/* I am just an utterance. */`.
+(Comments are considered single tokens for parsing purposes.)
 Every token is owned either by a single node, or (in special cases) by the trove itself.
 A token array is maintained by the trove, and provides content and position information (row, column) for each token, if that sort of thing is interesting to you.

 `token stream`: The text of a Humon file or in-memory text string.
-I use this language to refer to Humon text content that is tokenized and parsed into a trove.
+I use this language to refer to Humon text content like in a file, rather than tokenized or parsed Humon data in a trove.

-`node`: A unit of structure in a Humon heirarchy.
+`node`: A unit of structure in a Humon data heirarchy.
 There are three kinds of nodes: lists, dictionaries (dicts), and values.
 Lists and dicts can store any kinds of nodes as children.
 Nodes are the abstraction of the structure.
 The trove maintains an array of nodes parsed from the token array.

 `list`: A node that contains a sequential collection of zero or more nodes as children.
 In the language, the list is the bounding `[ ]` around the child nodes.
 In the API, a list's children can be accessed by index.

 `dict`: A node that contains a sequential collection of zero or more nodes as children, where each node is associated with a key.
 In the language, the dict is the bounding `{ }` around the child nodes, each of which must be preceded by a key and `:`.
 In the API, a dict's children can be accessed by index or by key.

 `key`: An associated key for a dict's child.
 A key must be a string of nonzero length.
 Within a dict, keys must be unique.
 There is no maximum length defined, and keys can be quoted.
 (Quoted values can be multline strings, but that's a strange way to spec a key.)
-Any UTF8 code point that is not whitespace or punctuation counts as a key character.
+Any Unicode code point that is not whitespace or punctuation counts as a key character.

 `value`: A node that contains a single string value.
 Values can be quoted; quoted values can be multline strings.
-As with keys, any UTF8 code point that is not whitespace or punctuation counts as a value character.
+As with keys, any Unicode code point that is not whitespace or punctuation counts as a value character.

 `comment`: A string of words that are not exposed as values in nodes.
 They're mainly for humans to make notes, but there are APIs to search for comments and get their associated nodes, in case that's useful.